Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/install_V1_plugin.md

  1. [Download Arduino ](http://arduino.cc/en/Main/Software)
  2. Unzip in a local folder without spaces.
 (I assume c:/arduino)

-**install eclipse indigo or Juno** (I'm not sure kepler and luna work.)
+**install Eclipse Indigo or Juno** (I'm not sure kepler and luna work.)

 You want the C++ version and preferably the 32 bit version

- 1. download the eclipse version from [indigo](http://www.eclipse.org/indigo/) or [juno](http://www.eclipse.org/juno/)
+ 1. download the Eclipse version from [Indigo](http://www.eclipse.org/indigo/) or [Juno](http://www.eclipse.org/juno/)
- 2. Unzip the file downloaded from eclipse in a folder without spaces ( I assume c:/eclipse)
+ 2. Unzip the file downloaded from Eclipse in a folder without spaces (I assume C:/eclipse)

  **Install the Arduino plugin**